mayvelous/react-complete-guide/README.md

 ### What is a `Thunk`?

 Is a function that delays an action until later.
-An action creator function that does NOT return the action itself but another function which eventially returns the action.
+An action creator function that does NOT return the action itself but another function which eventually returns the action.